“Powerful Tips to Extend the Shelf Life of Coffee Beans & Avoid Stale Brews!”

 Do you have any idea how to know whether your coffee beans are stale or not?
 There are several indicators and symptoms:

 1. Dull Aroma- The aroma of freshly roasted coffee beans is powerful and full-bodied.
-If it has become weak, they may not taste as good..
+If it has become weak, they not taste as good..

 Conclusion

-Simple, in proper storage, coffee beans can last up to some months, but when they are ground they should be used within three weeks to get the best taste out of them.
+Simple, in proper storage, coffee beans can last up to some months.
+But, when they are ground, they should be used within three weeks to get the best taste out of them.

 Sure!
 Here’s a compelling referring line for your article readers: